Rules and Regulations

 1. Points will be awarded for a correct Thai/Kick Boxing style, combined with hard and accurate strike

-2. Points will be awarded for aggresive and dominating Thai/Kick Boxing skill.
+2. Points will be awarded for aggressive and dominating Thai/Kick Boxing skill.

 3. Points will be awarded for a fighter actively dominating his opponent.